oppia/oppia/README.md

 Oppia is an online learning tool that enables anyone to easily create and share interactive activities (called 'explorations').
 These activities simulate a one-on-one conversation with a tutor, making it possible for students to learn by doing and get feedback.

-In addition to developing the Oppia platform, the team is also working on developing and piloting a set of free and effective lessons on basic mathematics, targeted at learners who lack access to educational resources.
+In addition to developing the Oppia platform, the team is also developing and piloting a set of free and effective [lessons](https://www.oppia.org/fractions) on basic mathematics.
+These lessons are targeted at learners who lack access to educational resources.

 Oppia is written using Python and AngularJS, and is built on top of Google App Engine.